Yuhala/latex-thesis/README.md

 The corresponding design for the above code is as follows...
 ![frontpage](frontpage.png)

-`Page 17` of the ornaments package documentation presents a list of designs and their corresponding values.
+The left and right border designs correspond to design `24` and the top border corresponds to design `19`. `Page 17` of the ornaments package documentation presents a list of designs and their corresponding values.
 See the [ornaments package documentation](ornaments.pdf) for more information.

 ## Default Colour
 The default colour used here is green.
 To change the default colour open the `memoirthesis.tex`  file and modify the colour values in the below command.